What Are the Stages of Business Process Management?

 The first thing you need to do when modeling your business processes is to identify the inputs and outputs of each process.
 Inputs are anything that goes into the process, such as raw materials or information.
 Outputs are anything that comes out of the process, such as finished products or services.

-To map out the process steps in detail, you will need to create a flowchart.
+To map out the entire process and steps in detail, you will need to create a flowchart.
 A flowchart is a diagram that shows the steps in a process in sequential order.

 It is often helpful to map out how the process performs in different scenarios.
 For example, what happens if an order is canceled?
 Or if a customer requests a refund?
 By mapping out these different paths, businesses can get a clear picture of how their process currently works and where there is room for improvement.